achrafsouk/fast-secure-ecommerce-demo/README.md

 # Fast & secure e-commerce demo
-This project is a fictitious online retail store that is accelerated by Amazon CloudFront and protected with AWS WAF, both part of AWS Edge Services.
-It's an educational project, that helps developers in understanding the capabilities of AWS Edge Services.
+This project is a fictitious online retail store that is accelerated by Amazon CloudFront and protected with AWS WAF, both part of AWS edge services.
+It's an educational project, that helps developers in understanding the capabilities of these services.
 It can be used as a demo tool, and as a testing sandbox.

 > [!NOTE]
 > This demo serves as a reference or starting point for development purposes.
 Developers are responsible for thoroughly evaluating and modifying their code to ensure compliance with established security best practices and guidelines before deploying it in production.